Dissent not allowed | The Irish Post

 Then, there has been the way that direct action environmental protesters have been increasingly treated.

 Routinely arrested for doing very little.
-A number of protesters were arrested at the cornoation for wearing Just Stop Oil T-shirts.
+A number of protesters were arrested at the coronation for wearing Just Stop Oil T-shirts.

 The fact is that if people adopt conventional means, the protest is ignored by lawmakers and the media alike.
 This helps drive people to other forms of protest.
 Disruption brings headlines.